 What’s the difference between HTTP and HTTPS?
 In a word, encryption.
 HTTPS works with another protocol, Secure Sockets Layer (SSL), to protect data as it “moves” across the internet.
 HTTP (no S) does not, so HTTPS is always better for avoiding hackers.
 Think of it as the S stands for Security.

 HTTPS has other benefits too, such as better SEO ranking and more accurate referral data.
 If you’re using WordPress, read our in-depth guide on how to switch from HTTP to HTTPS.
+And if you’re managing a WooCommerce store, here’s how to install an SSL certificate.

 Last but not least, you can share the burden of security with your customers by requiring them to have safer, more elaborate passwords.
 Sure, no one likes those annoying password requirements, especially if they have accounts on tons of sites… but really, getting victimized by a credit card scam is a lot more inconvenient than remembering a new password.